 1960s Vintage Men’s Socks: Dull and Gone

-You would think with the mid century mod style disrupting the 1960s that vintage men’s socks would take a drastic change just like women’s and men’s clothing did.
+You would think with the mid century mod style disrupting the 1960s that vintage men’s socks would take a drastic change, just like women’s and men’s clothing did.
 Sadly, it went the opposite way into a mild, modest, and dare I say boring direction.
-Large all over prints were reduced down to a small cluster of diamonds on the ankle only, although some designs did look a little mod art-esque.
-Colors returned to the safe zone with grey, blue, tan and navy for business dress.
+Large all-over prints were reduced down to a small cluster of diamonds on the ankle only, although some designs did look a little mod art-esque.
+Colors returned to the safe zone of grey, blue, tan and navy for business dress.

 Socks Today